VLucet/GitWorkshop/README.txt

 This is just a test.
-Forest Gump, Shrek and Moana are all great films.
+Forest Gump, Shrek, Top Gun and Moana are all great films.
 (Ok, but seriously the Moana soundtrack is tops.)

 This is just a test.